 Performance evaluation and feedback are crucial aspects of a teaching contract.
 To ensure a productive and supportive work environment, both parties should follow these steps:

-- Establish clear evaluation criteria, including student progress, classroom management, and professional development.
+- Establish clear evaluation criteria, including a formal review of the teacher’s performance, student progress, classroom management, and professional development.

 - Schedule regular feedback sessions to discuss strengths, areas for improvement, and goal setting.